simon-hirsch/bitepy/docs/index.md

 <!-- docs/index.md -->
 # Welcome to the Battery Intraday Trading Engine Documentation!

 This is a Python high-frequency intraday trading engine for simulating the rolling intrinsic strategy on the European market, solved as a dynamic program.
 See our paper pre-print ([Arxiv](https://arxiv.org/abs/2504.06932)) for details on the method and visualizations of the results.
-The code is visible on [GitHub](https://github.com/dschaurecker/bitepy)
+The code is published on [GitHub](https://github.com/dschaurecker/bitepy).

 ## Features